gregsaun/BearExxa-V2/README.md

 Status: Currently building the repository for the Beta release

 This project is on hold for now.
-It's provided "as is" for any adventurous users interested in having a good extruder for their Prusa or Bears.
-The Beta version of the BearExxa V2 provided here at the moment is fully functional and safe to use.
-The end goal is to provide a kit with all the parts and an improved stepper for better print quality and reliability (see Design Goals)
+It's provided "as is" for any adventurous users interested in having a good extruder for their Prusa or Bear.
+The beta version of the BearExxa V2 provided here is fully functional and safe to use.
+The end goal is to provide a kit with all the parts and an improved stepper and hardware for better print quality and reliability (see [Design Goals](#desigb-goals)).

 ## Disclaimer